AliChoukatli/CyberShield-Enterprise/04_Zero Trust & Security Hardening/Documentation/04 - Privileged_Identity_Management.md

 Azure AD PIM provides a robust, cloud-native way to implement Privileged Access Management in modern environments.
 By enforcing just-in-time access, MFA, and audit trails, PIM strengthens security posture and supports Zero Trust architecture.

-For any privileged role: **If it’s always active, it’s always a risk.
-Use PIM.**
+> If a privileged role is **always active**, it’s **always a risk**.
+Use PIM where possible—even documenting it demonstrates strong security awareness.